mahmoudsajjadi/Minesweeper/README.md

 count_surrounding_mines
 - uses the surrounding cells list to determine how many mines are around the cell

+uncover_surrounding_cells
+- uncovers the cells around the selected cell in 3x3 grid

 randomize_mines
 - Sets the total number of mines to 20% of the board